AnyLog-co/documentation/high availability.md

 ## Overview

-AnyLog can be configured such that data maintained in the Opertors Nodes is highly available.
+AnyLog can be configured such that data is highly available.
-The HA process is such that multiple Operators maintain the same data such that is an Operator fails, the data is available on a surviving Operator and queries are directed to the surviving node.
+The HA process is such that multiple Operators maintain the same data such that if an Operator fails, the data is available on a surviving Operator and queries are directed to the surviving node.
-This document explains how to configure AnyLog to provide High Availability and the commands that monitor and report on the HA state.
+This document explains how to configure AnyLog to provide High Availability, and details the commands that monitor and report on the HA state.

 This document extends the explanations in [Data Distribution and Configuration](https://github.com/AnyLog-co/documentation/blob/master/data%20distribution%20and%20configuration.md#data-distribution-and-configuration).